 So what can you do?

 When it comes to dealing with truly long runs from receiver to dish or from receiver to receiver there sadly is no “magic bullet” that’s going to clear up these issues.
 It’s not technically impossible to build a bidirectional signal amplifier that could work to fix whole-home issues, but production costs would be high because it’s a very specific issue and very few people are lucky enough to suffer from that specific problem.

 So what to do if you have one room that is more than 150′ from other rooms?
-Conventional wisdom says that you’re better off just putting up a second dish to serve that distant room, but that doesn’t help you if you want to put a Genie client in and share programs from room to room.
-There are fiber-based solutions that can help in a case like this, (coming soon to Solid Signal) but if you don’t have a massive budget the best solution may simply be to relocate your SWM multiswitch so that it is in the middle of your longest run.
+Conventional wisdom says that you’re better off just putting up a second dish to serve that distant room.
+That doesn’t help you if you want to put a Genie client in.
+It won’t help you share programs from room to room.
+You can use fiber optics to help locate the SWM in a case like this.
+They’re expensive.
+If you don’t have a massive budget the best solution may simply be to relocate your SWM multiswitch so that it is in the middle of your longest run.
 Further planning to reduce the cable run between the Genie DVR and the clients, and paring down the number of splitters, may help to stablilize the signal depending on the scenario.

 We’ve written a whole tutorial on advanced troubleshooting that may help you find and fix your issues, and another tutorial to help you really understand the ways that problems with long cable runs can be avoided.
-Download them now, and you may find that among the many suggestions and possible solutions is a real answer for your DIRECTV signal problems!
+Download them now!
+You may find that among the many suggestions and possible solutions is a real answer for your DIRECTV signal problems!
 Unfortunately, though, the SWM-A2 isn’t very likely to be that solution.